Jury selection starting in high-level Hawaii corruption case

 "Other than the different location, the court will conduct business at this session identically to a session at the court's normal courtroom and in accordance with the Sixth Amendment right to a public trial," U.S. District Judge J. Michael Seabright said in a March order designating the center as the venue for initial jury selection.

 The center is comprised of an arena, a concert hall and an exhibition hall.
-Prospective jurors — 413 of them — gathered in the Pikake Room, which was most recently the venue for Royal Hawaiian Band auditions, said Andrew Pereira, a Honolulu spokesman.
+Prospective jurors — 413 of them — gathered in the Pikake Room.
+It was most recently the venue for Royal Hawaiian Band auditions, said Andrew Pereira, a Honolulu spokesman.

 The defendants and their lawyers sat at tables in front of the room while Seabright addressed the crowd from a podium on a stage.